 Dermalogica gentle cream exfoliant is great, especially for sensitive skin. – Genevieve

-It’s cruelty-free and vegan, but also it’s sold at priceline and easy to find on sale.
+It’s cruelty-free and vegan, but also it’s easy to find on sale.
 It’s gentle on my skin which I need because I have very sensitive skin.
 This doesn’t irritate, something hard to find in scrubs. – Tara

 An exfoliant in skincare is a product you use to remove excess oil, dirt, and particularly dead skin, from your face.
 Some serums and moisturisers may have exfoliating properties, but a true exfoliant has the express purpose of removing dirt and dead skin and is designed to be washed off after use.Back to top

 What’s the difference between a chemical exfoliant and a scrub?